Hi Jolly's Tomb

 A plaque on Hi Jolly's tomb says of the camel experiment: "A fair trial might have resulted in complete success."
 But the Civil War intervened, Jefferson Davis changed jobs, and without his support the project was abandoned.
 The camels were set free to fend for themselves in the desert near Quartzsite.

-Hi Jolly remained, living into his seventies and dying in 1902.
-Such was the locals' fondness for him that they built Hi Jolly a special pyramid tomb, made of multicolored petrified wood and quartz, in the Quartzsite cemetery.
-Thirty-three years later, the Arizona Highway Department came along and cemented a brass plaque to the tomb, telling Hi Jolly's story, and topped the pyramid with a metal camel silhouette.
+Hi Jolly remained, living into his seventies.
+The locals were so fond of him that, after he died, they spent several weeks building Hi Jolly a special pyramid tomb, made of multicolored petrified wood and quartz.
+It was dedicated on Jan.
+4, 1903.
+Thirty-three years later the Arizona Highway Department came along and cemented a bronze plaque to the tomb, telling Hi Jolly's story, and topped the pyramid with a metal camel silhouette.

 The camels, by the way, outlived Jefferson Davis, Hi Jolly, and even the cementing of the plaque.
 Their last reported sighting was in 1942.